 A macaron, on the other hand, is a French confection made of two almond flour meringue cookies with a ganache, frosting or jam filling.

-Most Filipino macaroons recipes use desiccated coconut but it’s not always available in our local supermarket so I use shredded coconut.
+Most Filipino macaroon recipes use desiccated coconut but it’s not always available in our local supermarket so I use shredded coconut.

 I also sometimes use flaked coconut if that’s what’s available.
 Any of the 3 will work.

-I’ve also used both sweetened and unsweetened coconut in this macaroon Filipino recipe and personally, I don’t find one significantly sweeter than the other.
+I’ve also used both sweetened and unsweetened coconut and I don’t find one significantly sweeter than the other.

 If you’re concerned about the sugar content, opt for unsweetened.
 Otherwise, grab what’s available.

-– If you prefer, you can also simply dip the tops of the macaroons in chocolate, similar to how macaroons are prepared in North America.
+– You can also dip the macaroons in chocolate, similar to how macaroons are prepared in North America.
 Drizzling them with chocolate is an option too.

 – Not a fan of dark chocolate?
 Try white chocolate.
 Just watch that your macaroons don’t get too sweet.